Edexcel 1TDO, 9-1

 Jewellery Design: working with a range of materials and processes such as forming, embellishing, cutting, bending, casting, enamelling and soldering; understanding the connections between jewellery designs and the work of others.

-3D Design is an Art and Design qualification will follow the Edexcel GCSE Art & Design Specification Three-Dimensional Design (ITDO).
+3D Design is an Art and Design qualification that will follow the Edexcel GCSE Art & Design Specification Three-Dimensional Design (ITDO).
+Please see Art and Design entry above for more details of the assessment structure.

-- Portfolio (60%): 45 hours of work from the two year course presenting one or more 3D pieces
+Portfolio (60%): 120 guided working hours from the two year course presenting one or more 3D pieces.

-- Set task (40%): A 10-hour examination and a small portfolio of preparation work
+Set task (40%): A 10-hour practical examination and a small portfolio of preparation work.